Bird watching in Malaga

 The surroundings of the renown caminito del rey path are home to Bonelli's Eagle, Peregrine Falcons and a colony of Griffon Vultures.
 The impressive mountain views there will just take your breath away!
 It is also home to hundreds of Common Crossbills and a great place to photograph Crested Tit.

 The Axarquía is the eastern part of the Malaga province.
-Local birding sites are the Vélez river mouth, the Charca de Suárez (in Granada), the mountains near Zafarraya and the pine forests north of Nerja.
-The best idea would be being based near Nerja, then we can design a very nice 4-day birding itinerary that will cover estuaries, coast, wetlands, scrub, high mountains and, of course, mediterranean forest.
+Local birding sites are the Vélez river mouth, the Charca de Suárez (in Granada), the mountains near Zafarraya and the pine forests north of Nerja and Frigiliana.
+The best idea would be being based near Nerja, then we can design a very nice 2 or 3-day birding itinerary that will cover estuaries, coast, wetlands, scrub, high mountains and, of course, mediterranean forest.
 Among the many possible birds are: Iberian Magpie, Crested Coot, Audouin's Gull, Short-toed and Booted Eagle.

 Top 30 birds in Malaga